Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 From within this Property Procedure, the Class_Init() subroutine is called to set the Form Controls references, with their Name Property Values, to the Control Objects declared with the keyword WithEvents in the Global declaration area.

-Note: For the User-Defined Events on the Form needs only the Form object frm in the Class Module clsEvent1 to capture the Events Raised on the Form.
+Note: The User-Defined Events on the Form need only the Form object frm in the Class Module clsEvent1 to capture the Events Raised on the Form.
 Hence, we have not declared the Tab Control Object in the declaration area with the Keyword WithEvents.

 User-Defined Event's Sub-Routine in Class Module.